 Figure 4.13: Histograms for the first 4 of 200 synthetic features

 Because we generated this dataset, we don't need to directly examine all 200 features to make sure that they're on the same scale.
 So, what are the possible concerns with this dataset?
-The data is balanced in terms of the class fractions of the response variable, so we don't need to undersample, oversample, or use other methods that are helpful for imbalanced data.
+The data are balanced in terms of the class fractions of the response variable, so we don't need to undersample, oversample, or use other methods that are helpful for imbalanced data.
 What about relationships among the features themselves, and the features and response variable?
 There are a lot of these relationships and it is a challenge to investigate them all directly.
 Based on our "rule of thumb", 200 features is too many (especially going by the "rule of 10").
 We have 500 observations in the rarest class, so by that rule we shouldn't have more than 50 features.
-It's possible that with so many features, which we don't have a good idea of the quality of, the model training procedure will overfit.
+It's possible that with so many features the model training procedure will overfit.
+We will now start to learn how to use options in the scikit-learn logistic regression to prevent this.

 Split the data into training and testing sets using an 80/20 split, and then instantiate a logistic regression model object using the following code:

-X_syn_train, X_syn_test, y_syn_train, y_syn_test = train_test_split(
+X_syn_train, X_syn_test, y_syn_train, y_syn_test = \

+train_test_split(

 X_synthetic, y_synthetic,